edgedelta/docs/docs/appendices/on-prem-rehydration.md

   * This action can be disabled for user-owned S3 buckets.

-A custom S3 bucket (or GCS, Blob, Minio, etc.) can be created in the Integrations page of the Edge Delta Admin portal.
+A custom S3 bucket (or GCS, Blob, Minio, etc.) can be created in the Integrations page of the Edge Delta App.
 After you create and add the bucket to a workflow in the agent configuration, the agent will start to send gzipped logs to the custom bucket.

 **Rehydration**

 Rehydration is the process of pushing already-archived data to a target streaming platform, such as Splunk, Elasticsearch, etc.

-You can use the Rehydration section of the Edge Delta Admin portal to initiate a rehydration for a specific time range, source filter, and keyword filters.
+You can use the Rehydration section of the Edge Delta App to initiate a rehydration for a specific time range, source filter, and keyword filters.

 By default, the Edge Delta backend handles rehydrations.
 Rehydration handlers will: